sorokinpf/ApiWordlistGenerator/README.md

 ## Generate wordlists for API fuzzing from basic wordlists

-ApiWordlistGen generates wordlist that contains concatinations of all word combinations that matches formula.
-If more than one formula separated by comma are specifed, ApiWordlistGen generate one merged list.
+ApiWordlistGen generates wordlist that contains concatinations of all word combinations that matches schema.
+If more than one schema separated by comma are specifed, ApiWordlistGen generate one merged list.
-Empty strings exists in postfix in prefix wordlists, So list for formula without "p" or "f" is subset of list for formula with "p" or "f".
+Empty strings exists in postfix in prefix wordlists, So list for formula without "p" or "f" is subset of list for schema with "p" or "f".

-### usage: ApiWordlistGen.py [-h] [--format FORMAT] [--out OUT] formula
+### usage: ApiWordlistGen.py [-h] [--format FORMAT] [--out OUT] schema

-### formula
+### Schemas
 ApiWordlistGen support schemes in format "vpnfbni,vn,vnBbI", where:
 - v - word from verb wordlist
 - p - word from prefix wordlist